ludvigak/FINUFFT.jl/README.md

 ## Advanced installation and locally compiling binaries

-To get the latest version of this interface do `add FINUFFT#master`, but note it still uses the precompiled binaries.
+To get the latest version of this interface do `add FINUFFT#master`, but note this still uses the precompiled binaries from `finufft_jll`.

-You may get quite a lot more performance (in one example 2x speedup), by locally compiling binaries as follows.
+You may get a little more performance by locally compiling binaries as follows.
 This has only been tested on ubuntu linux, so YMMV.
 First install the source
 [FINUFFT](https://github.com/flatironinstitute/finufft),
 `cd` to its top directory (which we'll call `YOURFINUFFT`), `make test` and check that gives no errors.
 You may need to create a